|

 does the Neighborhood Board meet and can I attend?

-in the morning.
-The Board meets at the Las Colinas Country Club.
-Guests
+at 11:30 in the morning.
+The Board meets at the Las Colinas Country

 How